jcoliz/WindowsAiEdgeLabCV/README.md

 1. Sign into the Azure Portal
 2. Create a new "Time Series Insights" resource.
-3. Choose the "PAYG" (pay-as-you-go) pricing tier.
+3. Choose the "S1" pricing tier.
 4. Choose "Next: Event Source"
 5. For the event source, choose the existing Azure IoT Hub you configured above.
 For IoT Hub access policy, choose "iothubowner".
 For "consumer group", enter a unique name to use as the consumer group for events.

+WARNING: The S1 pricing tier is $150/month.
+I recommend removing the time series insights from your account once you've run through the lab.
+The PAYG (pay-as-you-go) tier does not produce equivalent results in the Time Series Insights hub.

 ## Windows SDK